Minor Capital Improvements

 Processing for a Minor Capital Improvement Project:

-- Once the project is approved, the Office of Budget and Planning will notify the Accounting Office to transfer the budgeted funds to the capital outlay account to establish the Plant Account.
-The entire amount noted as "Total Estimated Project Cost" must be transferred to a Plant Account before any work begins.
+- Once the project is approved by the Chancellor, B&P will notify the UCSB Business and Financial Services to transfer the budgeted funds to the capital outlay account to establish the Plant Account.
+The entire amount noted as “Total Estimated Project Cost” must be transferred to a Plant Account before the project is bid for construction.

-- Upon completion of each phase of the project development, the project manager will provide a current financial Project Status Report for review with the Departmental Representative.
-If the project cost is projected to exceed the original budget amount, either scope reductions will be made, or additional funding must be approved, and amendment must be processed and the additional funding transferred to the Plant Account before proceeding with the next phase of work.
+- Once bids are receive, if the project cost exceeds the budget, either scope reductions will be made and the project rebid or additional funding must be approved and a Revised Minor Capital Project form must be processed and the additional funding transferred to the Plant Account before proceeding with construction.

 - Upon project completion, surplus funds will be returned to the Department and the plant account will be closed.